ZakariaLabban/ai-fashion-advisor/tests/api/README.md

 3. Add tests for basic connectivity and core functionality
 4. Make sure to add proper cleanup to avoid leaving test data in production services
 5. Use `pytest.skip()` for handling missing credentials or services
+6. Import the `docker_env_reader` module to utilize Azure Key Vault URL from docker-compose.yml